go4tech-au/cloud-internal-devops/README.md

 heroku ps:scale web=0
 ```

-Access the app again by hitting refresh on the web tab, or heroku open to open it in a web tab.
+Access the app again by hitting refresh on the web tab, or Heroku open to open it in a web tab.
 What do you think that is happening?
 (Do you remember how to check the log information)

 Scale it up again: